-The Aged Care Quality and Safety Commission accredits residential services.
-Residential services include residential aged care services and flexible care services through which short-term restorative care (STRC services) is provided in a residential care setting.
+The Commission accredits residential services.
+Residential services include residential aged care services and flexible care services through which short-term restorative care (STRC services) are provided in a residential care setting.
 Accreditation is a key component of the aged care regulatory environment established by the Aged Care Act 1997.

-Accreditation seeks to assess a level of performance against established aged care quality standards and contributes to improved safety, quality and continuous improvement of services.
-Residential aged care services must be accredited to receive Australian Government subsidies.
+Accreditation seeks to assess the quality and care of services delivered by approved providers against the Quality Standards and contributes to improved safety, quality and continuous improvement of services.
+Residential services must be accredited to receive Australian Government subsidies.
 The accreditation of services includes the accreditation of commencing services and the re-accreditation of accredited or previously accredited services via the conduct of site audits.

 These pages detail these processes:

 Accreditation is supported by monitoring of the quality of care and services provided by accredited services through assessment contacts and review audits.

 For further information, see: